THE 12 BIRDS OF CHRISTMAS

 1909, when arranger Frederic Austin's transcription of the words and his own tune were published in

 London.
-There were many different versions published before then, mostly without music.
+There were many different versions published before then, and I have yet to find any accompanying music.
 The

 song was old when it was first published, however; many centuries

 older.
-Scholars believe it dates as far back as the end of the eleventh
+Scholars believe the song is earlier than Shakespeare, some date it as far back as the end of the eleventh

 The two earliest versions in print date back to 1780.
 One was found